 For example, we might say, “Pick up your toys, place them in the toy box, wash your hands, and then tell your brother it’s time to eat.”

-With this many instructions, it can be hard for your child to decipher what they’re actually supposed to do.
+With this many instructions, it can be hard for your child to prioritize or decipher what they’re actually supposed to do.
 That’s why, whenever possible, it’s best to give one instruction at a time or group them together in a way that makes sense.

 Using the example above, you could hand your child a toy and ask them to put it in the toy box.
 Then hand them another one and do the same.
 When this is easy for your child, you can then group instructions together by saying, “Pick up your stuffed lion and put it in the toy box.”